What we do for you!

 Grant writing assistance

 If you need help writing or researching grants, talk to our Executive Director who can help get you connected to specialists who assist artists with grant writing.
-Members may also have access to information channels for foundation and private support nationally.

 As the provincial umbrella agency for all forms of dance, the development of dance as a cultural activity is part of Dance Nova Scotia’s mandate.
 Therefore from time to time members of the dance community may need help with promotions, the need for space to assist with their project or to help with funding to carry out projects and programs that benefit the artistic life of our community.
 As a member of Dance Nova Scotia, you can apply to be part of our Program Partnership.
 As a registered charity, we have helped many individuals and organizations realize their projects through this program.
 For more information on what kind of assistance the program can offer members and to ensure that you are eligible, contact the Dance Nova Scotia office.